-Coastal and marine protected areas are taken into consideration in Polish MSP on the basis of the Act on Sea Areas of Poland and Maritime Administration and Regulation of the Minister of Transport, Construction and Maritime Economy and Minister of Regional

-Development dated 5 August 2013 on maritime spatial plans for Polish sea areas (JoL 2013., pos.
-1051) - accordingly the plan should decide on prohibitions and injunctions in the use of MPA; should include the already approved arrangements of the conservation plans of national and landscape parks, nature reserves, Natura 2000 and other forms of protection.
+Coastal and marine protected areas are taken into consideration in Polish MSP on the basis of the Act on Sea Areas of Poland and Maritime Administration and Ministerial ordinance on required scope of MSPs in their textual and graphic parts - accordingly the plan should decide on prohibitions and injunctions in the use of MPA; should include the already approved arrangements of the conservation plans of national and landscape parks, nature reserves, Natura 2000 and other forms of protection.

-Highly important for the preparation of maritime spatial plans is the Act of 16 April 2004 on Nature Conservation (consolidated text JoL 2013, pos.
-627 as amended), which states that conservation objectives are implemented, among others, by taking into account the requirements of nature conservation in spatial planning of internal sea waters, territorial sea and exclusive economic zone.
+Highly important for the preparation of maritime spatial plans is the Act of 16 April 2004 on Nature Conservation (consolidated text JoL 2020, pos.
+55 ), which states that conservation objectives are implemented, among others, by taking into account the requirements of nature conservation in spatial planning of internal sea waters, territorial sea and exclusive economic zone.
 Parts of a maritime spatial plan which concern a nature reserve and its buffer zone, a landscape park and its buffer, and area of protected landscape require coordination with the Regional Director of Environmental Protection in scope of the solutions of the plan which could have a negative impact on the protected area.